-The Murray Lower Darling Rivers Indigenous Nations (MLDRIN) perform a number of functions for Traditional Owners in the Murray-Darling Basin.
+The Murray Lower Darling Rivers Indigenous Nations as an advocacy body performs a number of functions for Traditional Owners in the Murray-Darling Basin.

 MLDRIN’s core work involves advancing our member’s rights to protect, manage and own water resources on their traditional Country.

 First Nations have inherent rights to use and manage waterways, in order to sustain our cultural traditions and build sustainable livelihoods for our communities.
 These water rights have been articulated by MLDRIN through the concept of cultural flows.